sbischoff-ai/simple-molecular-dynamics/README.md

 There is a commented-out section in the examples to plot a correlation function of the particles instead of the current temperature, which allows to better identify phase transitions.

 Proper API description will follow in the future, as will proper English comments to make the code more understandable.
+Also maybe I'll make a linkable library out of this with cith OpenCL-support and everything.